When you’re searching for the best kombucha, there’s one criteria that’s most important: Sugar content.

-So, enter the now wide, wide world of bottled kombuchas.
+So, enter the now-wide, wide world of bottled kombucha.
 It gets more vast and populated every year, which means you have more choices at the grocery store.

 What to look for?
 As we mentioned, sugar is the first issue.
-There’s really no need for more than five grams per serving (and watch out, because many companies count one bottle as two servings!).
-Second, you want a simple ingredient list: tea, a sugar source (the yeast eats the sugar to ferment the tea, so some sugar will always be added), and some acknowledgement of “live cultures.”
-The only other things on the list should be whole-food health boosters like ginger, turmeric, or lemon juice.
+There’s really no need for more than 5 grams per serving (and watch out, because many companies count one bottle as two servings!).
+Second, you want a simple ingredient list: Tea, a sugar source (the yeast eats the sugar to ferment the tea, so some sugar will always be added), and some acknowledgement of “live cultures.”
+The only other things on the list should be whole-food health boosters such as ginger, turmeric or lemon juice.
 You also want to make sure the company isn’t pasteurizing its bottles, since that process will kill the beneficial bacteria.

 Our five low-sugar favorites?
 Check them out, below.